Long weekends are perfect for “stay-cays” - and with another long weekend on the horizon, we’re all for keeping it local.

 The Pink Loerie Mardi Gras and Arts Festival promises a long weekend of dancing, fun and music, with daily shows held at various locations throughout the town of Knysna.

-Set to take place from 24-27 May, the grand finale of the festival - the Parade and after-party - is held on the final weekend of the celebrations.
+The grand finale of the festival - the Parade and after-party - is held on the final weekend of the celebrations.

 MUST-SEE: #LoveSA: Pink Loeries makes history by hosting 10th Mr Gay World competition in Knysna